Accelerating star formation of dense clumps: Results

 noting that protostellar evolution (e.g., radius inflation at high $\dot M_\star$) can modify this relation \citep[e.g.][]{1991ApJ...375..288P,2010ApJ...721..478H}.
 Under the assumption that the mass of the embedded massive star scales with the maximum core mass, the clump luminosity is dominated by the most massive object,

 given $M_{\rm core}^{\rm max} \propto e^{t}$ from Eq.~\ref{eq_maxcore}.

 The luminosity contributed by accretion of an individual protostar scales as

 where both $R_\star$ and $\dot M_\star$ depend on stellar mass and accretion history.
 Since $R_\star$ typically increases with $M_\star$, $L_{\rm acc}^{\rm individual}$ depends only weakly on stellar mass.
-It is therefore reasonable to approximate the cluster-integrated accretion luminosity as proportional to the global star-forming mass assembly rate:
+It is therefore reasonable to approximate the protocluster-integrated accretion luminosity as proportional to the global star-forming mass assembly rate:

+Here, we assume that the total mass accreted by all cores is proportional to the growth rate of the star-forming mass within a clump, neglecting any possible time delay between mass growth on different spatial scales.
 Thus, while $L_{\rm acc}^{\rm clump}$ grows approximately as $e^{t}$, the intrinsic luminosity of the most massive star increases much more rapidly ($\propto e^{3.5t}$) and soon dominates the thermal feedback once high-mass stars begin to form.
 These relations constitute a simplified, phenomenological framework that assumes a constant core-to-star efficiency and ignores feedback regulation.

 The bolometric luminosity of the host clump can then be written as

 where $a$ and $b$ are coefficients to be determined empirically.
 Accordingly, $L_{\rm bol}^{\rm clump}$ is expected to evolve as a relatively flat function of $t$ during the early stages (small $t$), followed by a sharp increase at later times (large $t$) as the intrinsic stellar luminosity becomes dominant.